Classicality without local discriminability: decoupling entanglement and complementarity: Acknowledgements

 \section{Acknowledgements}

-This publication was made possible through the support of a grant from the John Templeton Foundation, ID \# 60609 ``Quantum Causal Structures''.
+This paper was made possible through the support of a grant from the John Templeton Foundation, Grant No. 60609 ``Quantum Causal Structures.''
 The opinions expressed in this publication are those of the authors and do not necessarily reflect the views of the John Templeton Foundation.
 M. Erba wishes to thank A. Tosini and M. Pl\'avala for stimulating and insightful discussions.